dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

     end C-callable-wrapper;

-We can now call ``AddDouble`` in C. Our wrapper will be invoked, the C arguments will be converted and passed to Dylan’s + generic function, and then the result of the computation will be converted and passed back to C:
+We can now call ``AddDouble`` in C. Our wrapper will be invoked, the C arguments will be converted and passed to Dylan's + generic function, and then the result of the computation will be converted and passed back to C: